TSE:CG

 Centerra Gold Inc is a Canadian stock, trading under the symbol CG.TO (previously CG-T on Stockchase) on the Toronto Stock Exchange (CG-CT).
 It is usually referred to as TSX:CG or CG.TO

 In the last year, 1 stock analyst issued a Buy, Sell, or Hold rating on CG.TO (previously CG-T on Stockchase).
 0 analysts recommended to BUY and 0 analysts recommended to SELL the stock.
-The latest stock analyst rating is BUY.
+The latest stock analyst rating is HOLD.
 Read the latest stock experts' ratings for Centerra Gold Inc.

 Earnings reports or recent company news can cause the stock price to drop.
 Read stock experts' recommendations for Centerra Gold Inc.